curvenote/nbtx/README.md

 });
 ```

 You may then handle the `outputCache` however you want.
-For example, writing each large output to its own file and updating the cell outputs to point to those files:
+For example, writing each large output to its own file and updating the cell outputs to point to those files (in this example by adding the `path` field):

 ```typescript
 import { extFromMimeType, walkOutputs } from 'nbtx';